learngermanghana/sedifex/README.md

-# Sedifex — PWA + Firebase Starter,
+# Sedifex — PWA + Firebase Starter.

 This repo is a drop-in starter for **Sedifex** (inventory & POS).
 It ships as a **website** that is also **installable as a PWA**, with **Firebase** (Auth + Firestore + Functions).